microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

 Interactions with other HLSL features are implicitly compiler errors.
-The interface enforces all SPIR-V validation rules, and the compiler will issue errors if these rules are voilated.
+The interface enforces all SPIR-V validation rules, and the compiler will issue errors if these rules are violated.

 This will be tested by adding SPIR-V codegen tests that will verify that the correct code is generated when the header file is used.